 Northbridge FC has revised the club’s WWC Check requirements.
-New procedures apply from Jan 2017 requiring all manager and Coaches to have a WWC Number.
+New procedures apply from Jan 2017 requiring all Managers and Coaches to have a WWC Number.

-- The WWC Check is a mandatory NSW Government requirement.
+- The WWCC is a mandatory NSW Government requirement.

 - All paid employees working with children under 18 years MUST have a WWC Number.